This post may contain affiliate links.

 What Are Southern Style Green Beans?

-Southern Style Green Beans are a cherished recipe known for their rich, savory flavor and melt-in-your-mouth texture.
-Unlike their crisp, quick-cooked counterparts, these green beans are slow-cooked on the stove, allowing them to soak up the mouthwatering blend of flavors from ingredients like onion and garlic, and often, a touch of red pepper for a hint of warmth.
+Southern Style Green Beans is a cherished recipe known for its rich, savory flavor and melt-in-your-mouth texture.
+Unlike their crisp, quick-cooked counterparts, these green beans are slow-cooked on the stove, allowing them to soak up the mouthwatering blend of flavors from bacon and seasonings.

-A standout element in this Southern recipe is the use of bacon grease, which infuses the beans with an irresistible smoky note.
-This traditional approach to preparing green beans results in a dish that’s more than a side—it’s a celebration of Southern hospitality and home-cooked comfort.
+A standout element in my recipe is bacon, which infuses the beans with an irresistible smoky note.
+This traditional approach to preparing green beans results in something more than a side dish — it’s a celebration of Southern hospitality and home-cooked comfort.

 Ingredients Needed To Make The Best Green Beans

-- Place a heavy bottom pan or cast iron skillet over medium heat.
+- Place a heavy bottom pan or small Dutch oven over medium heat.
 Add the sliced bacon to the skillet and cook until crispy.
 Remove the bacon from the pan and place it on a paper towel to drain.
 Set aside.

 - Add green beans to the pan and cook over medium-high heat.
 Toss beans in bacon drippings to coat.
 Continue to cook until beans turn bright green.

-- Carefully pour in the stock and add garlic powder, salt, and pepper.
+- Carefully pour in the vegetable or chicken broth and add garlic powder, salt, and pepper.
 Stir to incorporate.
 Add bacon pieces back to the pot with beans.

 - Turn burner to low, cover beans with a lid, and cook for about 1 hour until beans are tender, stirring every 15 minutes.
 Taste and adjust seasoning.
 Serve immediately